ram-sriram/Viewers/platform/app/README.md

 Building a web based medical imaging viewer from scratch is time intensive, hard to get right, and expensive.
-Instead of re-inventing the wheel, you can use the OHIF Viewer as a rock solid platform to build on top of.
+Instead of re-inventing the wheel, you can use the Cure Assist as a rock solid platform to build on top of.
 The Viewer is a [React][react-url] [Progressive Web Application][pwa-url] that can be embedded in existing applications via it's [packaged source (ohif-viewer)][ohif-viewer-url] or hosted stand-alone.
 The Viewer exposes [configuration][configuration-url] and [extensions][extensions-url] to support workflow customization and advanced functionality at common integration points.

-If you're interested in using the OHIF Viewer, but you're not sure it supports your use case [check out our docs](https://docs.ohif.org/).
+If you're interested in using the Cure Assist, but you're not sure it supports your use case [check out our docs](https://docs.ohif.org/).
 Still not sure, or you would like to propose new features?
 Don't hesitate to [create an issue](https://github.com/OHIF/Viewers/issues) or open a pull